animeshkqa/orangehrm-playwright-js-demo/README.md

 ### Data-Driven Testing with Excel

-Test data is stored in data/sitTestData.xlsx and can be dynamically read into your tests.
+Test data is stored in data/sitTestData.xlsx and can be dynamically read into the tests.
 Example:

 **`sitTestData.xlsx`**